anywhichway/lmdb-index/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-03 v0.6.1 Addressed issue where properties with non-primitve values were not being indexed.

 2023-05-02 v0.6.0 Added support for storing plain arrays as top level database entries, e.g. `await db.put(null,[1,2,3])`